EricTrainingRev/220531-JWA/Study-Guides/Week7.md

 }
 ```
 ## Gson
 Gson is a helpful library that can parse JSONs into java objects, and vice versa.
-It can also be used to handle retrieving information contained in the URL of the HTTP Request
 ```java
 Gson gson = new Gson();
 String jsonContent = gson.body(); // turns the body of an http request into a String object